-As a practice expected minimums for all levels.

-All foster carers should have actively engaged in their 6 weekly supervision sessions with their Fostering Social Worker (FSW), completed accurate weekly / monthly summaries for the children placed with them, and attended Child in Care reviews, as well as other relevant meetings wherever possible.
+As a practice minimum for all levels, All foster carers should have actively engaged in their 6 weekly supervision sessions with their Supervising Social Worker (SSW), completed accurate weekly / monthly summaries for the children placed with them, and attended Child in Care reviews, as well as other relevant meetings wherever possible.

-Level 1 : Foster Carer - Age related maintenance allowance plus level one allowance.
+Level 1 : Foster Carer / Kinship Carers - Age related maintenance payment plus level 1 payment

 Practice requirement: Practice expectation is that all newly approved foster carers would start their Fostering Career as Level One foster carers.
-Kinship carers will be eligible for level 1 payment once all the required training has been completed, and practice requirements are met.
-This will be reviewed and agreed at the 18-month review.

-Carers are likely to have some transferable skills but may not have significant direct experience of caring for, of fostering, children in care.
+Carers would likely have some transferable skills, but not significant direct experience of caring for, of fostering, children in care.